 Who Went and Put the Holidays Smack Dab in the Middle of Vata Season?

 The holidays seem to be all about staying organized, time management, scheduling, and upsetting your regular routine.
-Learning about Ayurveda finally made me understand why the holiday months have always derailed me.
+Ayurveda finally made me understand why the holiday months have always derailed me.

-Vata-types often tend to be disorganized, creative, fly-by-the-seat-of-their-pants types, and extremely prone to depletion.
+Vata-types often tend to be disorganized, creative, fly-by-the-seat-of-their-pants people, and extremely prone to depletion.

-Of course, there are exceptions, and most of us have constitutions that are dual-doshic or tri-doshic.
-But for someone with a lot of Vata in their constitution, this time of year can seem impossible to endure. vata-types can feel chaotic and unhinged even on days when there’s no holiday in sight.
+Of course, there are exceptions, and many of us have constitutions that are dual-doshic or tri-doshic.
+But for someone with a lot of Vata in their constitution, this time of year can seem impossible to endure.
+Vata-types can feel chaotic and unhinged even on days when there’s no holiday in sight.

 They might have their shopping done months ago, cookies are baked and in the freezer and the tree is bought and decorated.